CMASCenter/cyclecloud-cmaq/docs/user_guide_cyclecloud/help/faq.md

-Q. How do you figure out why a job isn't successfully running in the slurm queue
+Q. How do you figure out why a job is not successfully running in the slurm queue

 A. Check the logs available in the following link